PratikKujur/DockerTest/README.md

-This repo is made while is was learning about docker.
+This repo was made while i was learning about docker.
 Things that i have learned-:

 -Dockers And Containers.